Puget Sound Energy transmission line project

 - The new Lake Hills-Phantom Lake 115 kV transmission line was energized on August 21 and is now serving customers in Bellevue.
 We thank the Bellevue community for its patience during line construction.

 - PSE is working with the City of Bellevue to complete the landscape restoration phase of the project.
-Starting in fall 2020, we’ll plant trees and vegetation to replace those that were removed along the project route.
+Starting in spring 2021, we’ll plant trees and vegetation to replace those that were removed along the project route.
 We’re also collaborating with Bellevue community organizations to repurpose some of the trees that were removed into benches and tables.

 - Construction phases: